Pompeo, in Iowa speech, declares ‘we are not a racist nation’

 WILL SOCIAL CONSERVATIVES STICK WITH TRUMP IF HE RUNS AGAIN IN 2024

+Asked about a potential White House run, Pompeo in an interview with Fox News said "I just haven’t given these things as much thought as the rest of the world seems to give it."

-"We were in fact the most pro-life administration in history of the United States of America" Pompeo touted as he spoke at the 10th annual Family Leadership Summit, which is hosted by the Family Leader, a top Iowa based social conservative organization of White evangelicals.
+Minutes earlier, as he addressed the 10th annual Family Leadership Summit, which is hosted by the Family Leader, a top Iowa based social conservative organization of White evangelicals, Pompeo highlighted that "we were in fact the most pro-life administration in history of the United States of America."

 Pompeo, an Army veteran and former congressman from Kansas who served as CIA director in then-President Trump’s administration before becoming America’s top diplomat, touted that "not a single dollar that came to the State Department ended up in the hands of an abortion provider somewhere in the world" during his tenure as secretary of state.